 That’s a big part of why I decided to write a book.
 By talking about The Value of Values, I wanted to demonstrate exactly why and how values must be embraced as a key driver of business, not some side issue.

 They must be part of strategy, of operations, of planning for the future, recruitment, and most other activities.
 Why?
 Because once we understand where to look, how to see and recognize the business benefits acting on values provides, we see that acting on values is at the very core of the business’s success.

-As I’ve laid out in the book, those benefits are divided into five broad categories, represented by the acronym CORE, plus one additional area of benefit, Leadership.
+As I’ve laid out in the book, those benefits are divided into five broad categories, represented by the acronym CORE (which drive financial benefit to the company), plus one additional area of individual benefit, Leadership.
 We refer to the five as “CORE Leadership.”

 The book examines each of these in turn, uncovering sources of business value for each.
 Below are a few examples of CORE Leadership benefits.

 One company I helped wanted to the effect of values on customer choice.
 We did this by showing customers and prospects competing, unnamed offerings.
 First, we showed customers the current competitive offerings, to get a baseline.
 About half answered that they would “Probably” or “Definitely” choose the client’s offering.

 But when just one sentence was added about a values-based part of the offering, customer choices changed significantly.
 The portion who would “Probably” or “Definitely” choose to buy from the client went up by about 25%.
 For context, that’s more than five times as fast as the average yearly sales growth for the Fortune 500.

 Operations includes things like efficiency, innovation, quality, speed, etc. Here, there are two benefits from acting on values.